Isaiah Joe Player Props: Thunder vs. Clippers

-Isaiah Joe and the rest of the Oklahoma City Thunder will be matching up versus the Los Angeles Clippers on Tuesday at 10:30 PM ET.
+The Oklahoma City Thunder, with Isaiah Joe, face the Los Angeles Clippers at 10:30 PM ET on Thursday.

-If you'd like to make predictions on Joe's performance, we break down his available prop bets, using stats and trends, below.
+Below, we break down Joe's stats and trends to help you pick out the most appealing prop bets.

 Isaiah Joe Prop Bets vs. the Clippers